GauravSharma1534/FSD-2/exp5/README.md

 Technical Description

-Single Page Application created using React and Vite
+Single Page Application developed using React and Vite.

-Routing implemented using React Router
+Routing implemented using React Router.

-Components imported using React.lazy()
+Components imported using React.lazy().

-Suspense used to handle loading state
+Suspense used to handle loading state.

-Navigation links added for Home, About, and Contact
+Navigation links provided for Home, About, and Contact pages.

-Footer added with student name and UID
+Footer added with student name and UID.

 Output

-Application executed using npm run dev
+Application executed using npm run dev.

-Home page loads first
+Home page loads first.

-About and Contact components load only when clicked
+About and Contact components load only when clicked.

-Page does not reload, maintaining SPA behavior
+Page does not reload, maintaining SPA behavior.

-Lazy loading verified through browser console and network tab
+Lazy loading verified using browser console and network tab.

 Result

-SPA successfully loaded in the browser
+SPA successfully loaded in the browser.

-Home, About, and Contact pages load dynamically
+Home, About, and Contact pages loaded dynamically.

-Faster initial load time achieved
+Faster initial page load time achieved.

-Smooth navigation without page reload
+Smooth navigation without page reload observed.

 Learning Outcomes

-Practical understanding of lazy loading
+Understood the concept of lazy loading.

-Knowledge of SPA performance optimization techniques
+Learned SPA performance optimization techniques.

-Experience with dynamic component loading in React
+Gained experience in dynamic component loading using React.

-Efficient resource usage
+Learned efficient resource utilization.

 Applications